sanity-io/sanity/packages/@sanity/presence-store/README.md

 // Report my state to the other clients on the channel presenceStore.reportMyState({
   location: "/fnah",  // The format of state reports is app-specific, can be any JSON'able object, but keep it
   activity: "editing" // short and sweet.
-At the time of writing we don't know how the Sanity studio will use it.
+At the time of writing we don't know how the Sanity Studio will use it.
 })

 // Do this to allow the presence store to notify the others that we left.
 Uses